What are the basic beliefs of Jehovah's Witnesses? Here is a simple but comprehensive guide.

 JW's are politically neutral.
 They cannot salute the flag, sing the national anthem, or say the pledge of allegiance.

-JW's are taught to be friendly and respectful towards non believers (except for JW's who leave their religion).
-The Watchtower teaches JW's not to have close friends outside the organization.
+JW's are taught to be friendly and respectful towards non believers (except for JW's who leave their religion). the organization teaches JW's not to have close friends outside the organization.

 The Great Crowd or 'other sheep' refers to people who will be resurrected to life on a paradise earth in God's kingdom.
 They believe that only a little flock or 144000 humans go to heaven.
 Thus the vast majority of JW's believe they are part of the Great Crowd with a 'earthly hope'.